 Everything else you’ve read up to this point proves why penny stock charts matter.
 The sector is manipulated and pumped.
 Never listen to the success story of someone else.

-In the penny stock sector there are a lot of success stories of how people became millionaires.
-That may be true but that is the exception not the norm.
+In the penny stock sector, there are a lot of success stories of people becoming millionaires.
+That may be true, but that is the exception, not the norm.

-If you get into penny stock trading to get rich quick then you’re probably going to fail.
-Trading is hard and takes time, practice and stock market training.
+If you get into penny stock trading to get rich quickly, you’ll probably fail.
+Trading is hard and takes time, practice, and stock market training.
 Penny stock charts are there to be your guide.

 If you need more help, take our day trading course.